kstenerud/concise-encoding/cbe-specification.md

 mult_8(v)            = [v%8 = 0: v;];
 ```

 For example, the bit array `{0,0,1,1,1,0,0,0,0,1,0,1,1,1,1}` would encode to [`1c 7a`] with a length of `15`.
-The encoded value can be directly read on little endian architectures into the multibyte unsigned integer value `0b111101000011100` (`0x7a1c`), such that the least significant bit of the unsigned integer representation is the first element of the array.
+The encoded value can be directly read on little endian architectures into the multi-byte unsigned integer value `0b111101000011100` (`0x7a1c`), such that the least significant bit of the unsigned integer representation is the first element of the array.

 **Example**: